-Reported LLT Selected

-Patient was started on an anti-seizure

-medication and a heart medication and Syncope

-developed syncope

-Patient was already on an anti-seizure

-medication and was started on a heart Anticonvulgent days lovel increased

-medication, and anti-seizure medication Anticonvulsant drug level increased
+Reported LLT Selected Patient was started on an anti-seizure medication and a heart medication and developed syncope Syncope Patient was already on an anti-seizure medication and was started on a heart medication, and anti-seizure medication levels increased Anticonvulsant drug level increased

-levels increased

-3.20 - No Adverse Effect and "Normal" Terms
+3.21 - No Adverse Effect and "Normal" Terms

-3.20.1 No adverse effect
+3.21.1 No adverse effect

-LLT No adverse effect can be used when absence of an AR/AE is specifically reported, despite exposure to a product (See Sections 3.15.2 and 3.17.2).
+LLT No adverse effect can be used when absence of an AR/AE is specifically reported, despite exposure to a product.
+(See Sections 3.15.1.2 and 3.18.2).